 The first step we recommend is checking your SSL certificate.
 The Qualys SSL Labs has an excellent tool that will tell you anything you need to know about your SSL certificate.
-All you have to do is type the full URL of your site click ‘Submit’.
+All you have to do is type the full URL of your site and click ok.
 The results will not appear instantly, but it shouldn’t take more than a couple of minutes.
 There’s also an option to hide the results if you want to.
-The test is very reliable and it will let you know if there’s anything wrong with your SSL certificate.
+The test is very reliable and it will let you know if there’s any SSL certificate error.

 2. Certificate Name Mismatch issue

 The Certificate Name mismatch is a pretty common issue that can occur.
 In this case, we have a subdomain fixrunnertest2.fixrunnertest.com which does not use SSL but shares the same IP address as the domain fixrunertest.com.
 The fixrunnertest.com has an SSL certificate which checks out.

 There are other reasons why the browser might throw this error such as:

 - The domain name is pointing to an old IP address where another site is hosted

 - There is no SSL support on CDN you are using